Understanding how an E Cigs works, is more than simply the volts of your battery.

 They take much larger batteries and allow for all day vaping without the need to recharge.

-Because we have a far greater range to work with, this also allows for greater flexibility in deciding what resistance to try.
+Because we have a far greater range to work with, this allows for greater flexibility in determining what resistances we can try.

 Look at the column showing 4.75 Volts.